captainPeanutbuttter495/PokeShop/README.md

-## **Apartment Listing Web App**
+## **Pokemon Card Shop Web App**

-A modern apartment listing web application built with React, Vite, and Tailwind CSS.
+A modern card shop web application built with React, Vite, and Tailwind CSS.
 The project uses ESLint and Prettier for code quality and formatting.

 ## Features